magnumye/daVinciToolTrack/README.md

 Eigen (included)

-The model files can be downloaded from http://research.intusurg.com/dvrkwiki/index.php?title=DVRK:Topics:InstrumentModels.
+The CAD model files can be downloaded from http://research.intusurg.com/dvrkwiki/index.php?title=DVRK:Topics:InstrumentModels.
 But you may need to contact Intuitive Surgical (research@intusurg.com) for access.

 ### License ###

 This code is distributed under BSD License.

 ### Notes ###